Mount Druitt: History

 Major George Druitt (1773–1842) was granted 2000 acre in the area by Governor Macquarie.
 He named his grant, where he died in 1842, Mount Druitt.

-Rail services to Mount Druitt commenced on 19 August 1881.
-The railway station operated as the post office between 1885 and 1918.
-The station had two platforms and a level crossing at the western end and included small goods yard, servicing a small mill.
-A railway gatekeeper's lodge was built circa 1867, and was later converted to the station master's cottage.
-It was later sold and converted to commercial use.

-Electric train services to Mount Druitt commenced in 1955, at a service presided by then Premier of New South Wales, Joseph Cahill.
-In 1975, the railway station was relocated approximately 500 metres east to service a new shopping centre that was locally known as "The Great Western" and is now owned by Westfield.
-The old railway station was demolished almost immediately, although the level crossing remained until a road bridge carrying Carlisle Avenue over the railway line was completed.
-A footbridge was also built for pedestrians.

-Mount Druitt Hospital was opened in 1982 by Queen Elizabeth II.
-The 200-bed hospital was opened following significant fundraising and political agitation from the local community due to perception that the community was unable to access medical services at either Blacktown or Nepean Hospitals.

 In April 2006, the Attorney General's Department of New South Wales opened a new court house at a cost of A$12 million.
-This was to become the first metropolitan area courthouse to utilize "circle sentencing", with aims to reduce over representation of Indigenous Australians in custody.
+This was to become the first metropolitan area courthouse to utilise "circle sentencing", with aims to reduce over representation of Aboriginal Australians in custody.

 A local landmark is the Georgian cottage known as The Manse, situated in The Avenue.
 It was probably built by John Harris in the mid-1880s; the land on which it was built was originally part of Druitt's property.
 Later it was sold to Robert Kennedy.
 Kennedy left it to the Presbyterian Church when he died, and it was used for some time as a manse.
 It was acquired by Blacktown City Council in 2000 and restored.
 It is now the headquarters of the Mt Druitt Historical Society and is open to the public.
 It has both a local government and state government heritage listing.